Goodridge v. Department of Public Health: Impact

 More than 10,000 same-sex couples married in Massachusetts in the first four years after such marriages became legal on May 17, 2004.
 Approximately 6,100 marriages took place in the first six months, and they continued at a rate of about 1,000 per year.

 On the fifth anniversary of the Goodridge decision, Mary Bonauto, who argued the case for GLAD, said that state agencies were cooperating fully with its requirements, noting that exceptions occurred in programs that received federal funding and were therefore subject to the restrictions of the U.S. Defense of Marriage Act (DOMA).

-As of June 2015, same-sex marriages were made legal across the US when the Supreme Court ruled in Obergefell v.
+As of June 2015, same-sex marriages were made federally legal across the U.S. when the Supreme Court ruled in Obergefell v.
 Hodges that state bans of same-sex marriage were unconstitutional.

 In the years following the Goodridge decision, some wedding celebrations have used passages from it.
 For example:

 Plaintiffs

 The plaintiffs were Gloria Bailey and Linda Davies; Maureen Brodoff and Ellen Wade; Hillary Goodridge and Julie Goodridge; Gary Chalmers and Richard Linnell; Heidi Norton and Gina Smith; Michael Horgan and Edward Balmelli; and David Wilson and Robert Compton.
 Julie and Hillary Goodridge married on May 17, 2004, the first day the state issued marriage licenses to same-sex couples, as did the other six plaintiff couples.
 The Goodridges separated amicably in July 2006 and divorced in July 2009.